GabeDiniz/command-kit/README.md

 ### Running Commands

-Once the repository is cloned, simply run the config.bat file to add bin to your path environment variable.
+Once the repository is cloned, simply run the config.bat file as Administrator to add the bin folder to your path environment variable.
 From there, you can open a command prompt and run any of the following commands from any directory.
 You may need to run the dependency-check command to install required libraries for some scripts.

 Run 'commands' in the command prompt to get a list of current available commands.